 Numerous junipers include the Spartan, Skyrocket, Moonglow, and Taylor forms.
 Common junipers can reach heights of up to 20 feet.
 Most of the time, juniper trees are graceful evergreens with lush green foliage and alluring bright-blue berries.

 In USDA Zones three to nine, juniper trees can be found.
 They may therefore grow in a range of soil types.
 They favor some shade over direct sunlight, if your driveway doesn’t see much light, these are the perfect trees!

 20. Eastern Red Cedar

-The Eastern red cedar is also called Juniperus Virginiana is a magnificent evergreen that reaches heights of 30 to 65 feet and grows in a pyramidal style.
+The Eastern red cedar, also called Juniperus Virginiana, is a magnificent evergreen that reaches heights of 30 to 65 feet and grows in a pyramidal style.

 This beautiful tree produces cone-shaped blue-green fruits that resemble berries and medium-green foliage.
 They are substantial trees that work well as windbreaks.